Freetown: Province of Freedom (1787–1789)

 The area was settled in 1787 by 400 formerly enslaved black people sent from London, England, under the auspices of the Committee for the Relief of the Black Poor, an organisation set up by the English merchant and philanthropist, Jonas Hanway, and the British abolitionist, Granville Sharp.
 These black people were African Americans, Afro-Caribbeans, Africans, Southeast Asians, and black people born in Great Britain.
 They established the 'Province of Freedom' and the settlement of Granville Town on land purchased from local Koya Temne subchief King Tom and regent Naimbana.
 The British understood the purchase meant that their new settlers had the land "for ever."
 Although the established arrangement between Europeans and the Koya Temne included provisions for permanent settlement, some historians question how well the Koya leaders understood the agreement, as they had a different conception of the uses of property.

 Disputes soon broke out.
 King Tom's successor, King Jimmy, burnt the settlement to the ground in 1789.
 Alexander Falconbridge was sent to Sierra Leone in 1791 to collect the remaining Black Poor settlers, and they re-established Granville Town around the area now known as Cline Town, Sierra Leone near Fourah Bay.
 These 1787 settlers did not formally establish Freetown, even though the bicentennial of Freetown was celebrated in 1987; formally, Freetown was founded in 1792.

 Freetown settlement and the Colony of Sierra Leone (1792–1808)

 In 1791, Thomas Peters, an African American who had served in the Black Pioneers, went to England to report the grievances of the black population in Nova Scotia.
 Some of these African Americans were ex-slaves who had escaped to the British forces who had been given their freedom and resettled there by the Crown after the American Revolution.
-Land grants and assistance in starting the settlements had been intermittent and slow.